Honda CRF series: CRF-M

 In April 2013, exactly one year after the initial launch of the CRF250L, Honda announced plans to sell a supermoto version of their dual-purpose motorcycle in Europe.
 The CRF250M is based on the popular dual-purpose CRF250L, with revised suspension, uprated front brake and 17-inch wheels with wider road tyres.
 The CRF250M adds another A2 licence-friendly machine to Honda's line-up.

 CRF Rally

 The CRF 250 Rally and 300 Rally are the more road oriented versions of the CRF 250L and 300L.
 The top differentiators are the larger fuel tanks, more fairing and different headlights.
-300 Rally tank is 5 litre larger (12.8L vs 7.8L) and it has LED headlight integrated in a sizeable windshield, versus classic halogen bulb on 300L and no windshield.
+300 Rally tank is 5 litre larger (12.8L vs 7.8L) and it has an LED headlight integrated in a sizeable windshield, versus the classic halogen bulb on 300L and no windshield.